qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

             NA | NA          | EDL          | BE116704      | be116704          | Qualcomm USB Composite Device:QUSB_BULK_CID:042F_SN:BE116704

       - The device reboots after the flashing procedure is completed successfully.
 To verify the updated software version, see `Check software version <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-253/ubuntu_host.html#sub$check_sw_version_uart>`__.
-      - To connect to the device, see :ref:`How to SSH <section_hmw_vsh_p1c_vinayjk_03-01-24-1110-45-279>`.
+      - To connect to the device, see :ref:`Use SSH <section_hmw_vsh_p1c_vinayjk_03-01-24-1110-45-279>`.

 .. _build_own_config:

 Build your own configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To build your own configuration, you must compile the build for default machine configuration and compile the LE.QCLINUX.1.0.r1 image with your own MACHINE and QCOM_SELECTED_BSP.
+To build your own configuration, you must compile the build for default machine configuration and compile the LE.QCLINUX.1.0.r1 image with your own MACHINE and QCOM_SELECTED_BSP parameter values.

 1. Compile the build for default machine configuration: